dawnandrew100/limestone/README.md

 Note that due to the fact that the Hamming distance does not allow for substitutions, insertions, or deletions, the "aligned sequence" that is returned is just the original sequences in a formatted string.

-My Waterman-Smith-Beyer implementation does not align with that of [Freiburg University](http://rna.informatik.uni-freiburg.de/Teaching/index.jsp?toolName=Waterman-Smith-Beyer), the site I've been using for alignment validation.
+My Waterman-Smith-Beyer implementation does not always align with that of [Freiburg University](http://rna.informatik.uni-freiburg.de/Teaching/index.jsp?toolName=Waterman-Smith-Beyer), the site I've been using for alignment validation.
 It is possible that their implementation has an issue and not mine but I wanted to mention this here and provide the link to my [StackOverflow](https://bioinformatics.stackexchange.com/questions/22683/waterman-smith-beyer-implementation-in-python) question for the sake of posterity.

 During the beginning of this project I thought that the Levenshtein distance was an algorithm, but it is the end result that is being calculated with an approach such as Wagner-Fischer which uses Needleman-Wunsch-esque matrices to calculate the Levenshtein distance.
 Thusly, the Levenshtein distance implementation has been switched with the Wagner-Fischer algorithm.
+Damerau-Levenshtein distance is found using the Lowrance-Wagner algorithm.